 Cyber attacks and data security breaches have become a recurring trend in today’s society—just ask Facebook’s, Mark Zuckerberg.
 This year alone, there have been well over 100 noteworthy data breaches or leaks across a broad spectrum of industries, including major brands such as Blackrock Inc., Instagram, Dunkin Donuts, and Fortnite1.
 While the larger breaches have propelled the emerging topic of cyber liability insurance into the limelight, businesses everywhere are faced with a compelling question: is cyber liability insurance really worth the investment?

 As breaches become more common and destructive, organizations are still perplexed about coverage and, ultimately, uncertain if cyber insurance is a necessity.
 In this era of increasing regulation and public awareness of data security risks, you don’t want to risk critical information falling into the wrong hands.
 In a 2019 study by the Ponemon Institute and IBM, the average global cost of a data breach is $3.9 million, and a staggering $8.19 million in the United States.
 Securing protection for your customers and employees should be of the utmost importance.

 What does this mean for the future of your business?

-Is your business prepared for a cyber-attack?
+Is your business prepared for a cyber attack?
+How do you know?

 What are your risks?